 19mm timber flooring is generally used in applications that require the floor to be installed onto joists where there is no concrete slab or similar substrate.
 Laying onto timber joists is the traditional installation method and can be found in many older homes.
 The 19mm thickness is required in this application process because of its structural properties.

-With a trend towards wider timber boards in recent times it is becoming more common for wider boards profiles of 130mmx19mm or 180x19mm to be used in direct stick applications.
-This enables the wide board to be used and with the extra thickness, it helps reduce the movement of the timber.
-Wider timber boards come at a premium price however they provide and outstanding result in modern or contemporary designs.
+With a trend towards wider timber boards in recent times, it is becoming more common for wider board profiles of 130x14mm, 130mmx19mm and occasionally 180x19mm to be used in direct stick or plank on ply applications.
+It is important to know that wider boards are more susceptible to expansion and contraction in changing climatic conditions, however they provide and outstanding presentation in modern or contemporary designs.

 HEAD OFFICE & SHOWROOM NORTH 1/50 Dellamarta Road, Wangara WA 6065 phone + 618 9309 2991